Disney+ Growth Design

 Solution

-We considered functional and matrix designs, before agreeing to organize around KPIs that each group of people could chase after.
-This also roughly correlated to the user journey.
-We called these "Pods":
+After considering functional and matrix team structures, we agreed to organize people around KPIs they could pursue that also correlated to the user journey.
+We called these, "Pods":

 Pod | KPIs | |